jhk2020/LlamaJams/README.md

 # LlamaJams
 In an effort to deepen my understanding of architecting an app with react and redux, I've built LlamaJams, a virtual jukebox using SoundCloud API.
+The application allows you to either create or join an existing playlist (via a randomly generated code).
+Hosts have access to player functionality like play, pause, and skip, while guests can only add new songs or vote on those already in the queue.

 ## Features
 Following technologies are used: